willfurnass/sheffield_hpc/bessemer/software/libs/cuda.rst

 You need to first request one or more GPUs within an :ref:`interactive session or batch job on a worker node <submit-queue>`.

-At present public GPUs are only available in batch jobs.
 To request say three unspecified public GPUs for a batch job you would include *all* the following in the header of your submission script: ::